OpenF2/F2/README.md

 Clone the repo, `git clone https://github.com/OpenF2/F2.git`, or [download the latest version](https://github.com/OpenF2/F2/zipball/master).

 Now you've got F2, if you are ready to start building F2 containers or apps, [read the documentation](http://docs.openf2.org/app-development.html).
-If you just want to see examples?
-Point your browser at `http://path/to/your/clone/F2/examples/`.
+If you just want to see examples point your browser at `http://path/to/your/clone/F2/examples/`.

 #### Notice ####